Roadracers (1994 film): Cast

 Kevin McCarthy, who played Dr. Miles Bennell in Invasion of the Body Snatchers, appears briefly in the theatre scene while they're watching Invasion of the Body Snatchers and in a post-credits cameo.

 Music

 The film's music score was composed by Paul Boll and Johnny Reno.
 Reno and Rodriguez had previously played in a band together, and Rodriguez insisted that Reno be brought into the project.
-Rodriguez found that Link Wray's work was not currently in demand, and he was able to license it at an inexpensive rate.
+For other music in the film, Rodriguez found that Link Wray's work was not currently in demand, and he was able to license it at an inexpensive rate.
 When he told Quentin Tarantino about this, Tarantino also licensed Wray's music for Pulp Fiction.
 Music supervisors Karyn Rachtman and Mary Ramos worked on both Roadracers and Pulp Fiction, and the two films' soundtracks influenced each other.

-A soundtrack album available on A&M Records is listed in the end credits, but there was no standalone soundtrack release for Roadracers.
-A&M released a compilation of new songs from the Rebel Highway series, Fast Track to Nowhere.
+While a "soundtrack album available on A&M Records" is listed in the end credits, there was no standalone soundtrack release for Roadracers.
+A&M did release a compilation album as a companion to the Showtime series in 1994, titled Fast Track to Nowhere.
+It featured newly recorded covers of classic '50s songs performed by Iggy Pop, Los Lobos, Concrete Blonde and others, all heard in the Rebel Highway series.